Royal Melbourne Institute of Technology: Ho Chi Minh City

 In 1998, RMIT was invited by the Vietnamese Government to establish the country's first foreign-owned university.
 In 2001, it purchased and restored a 19th-century French Colonial building and grounds in District 3, Ho Chi Minh City.
 The building, located on Pham Ngoc Thach Street, is informally referred to as "the Castle" by students.
 Today, the Pham Ngoc Thach site remains a radial site of the present Ho Chi Minh City campus.

 The present Ho Chi Minh City campus is located in the Phu My Hung area of the Saigon South development in District 7.
 The first academic buildings on the large purpose-built campus opened in 2005.
 In 2011, its recreation complex and residential centres opened.

 Hanoi

 The Hanoi campus was established in 2004.
-It was initially located in the Van Phuc Diplomatic Compound in the government precinct of the Ba Dinh District, Hanoi.
-In 2007, it also acquired a building in the Dong Da District to accommodate rising student numbers.
-It consolidated its two buildings in a newly built tower overlooking Ngoc Khanh Lake in the Ba Dinh District in 2010.
+It was initially located in the Van Phuc Diplomatic Compound in the government precinct of the Ba Đình district, Hanoi.
+In 2007, it also acquired a building in the Đống Đa district to accommodate rising student numbers.
+It consolidated its two buildings in a newly built tower overlooking Ngọc Khánh Lake in the Ba Đình district in 2010.